Comparing measures of the Hubble and BAO tensions in $\Lambda$CDM and possible solutions in $f(Q)$ gravity: Results

 To determine if the theoretical models can challenge the standard $\Lambda$CDM model, we compute their logarithmic Bayes factor.
 This is given by

 where $P$ is the proposed model and $B$ is the baseline model ($\Lambda$CDM).
 The Bayes factor will be negative if the $\Lambda$CDM model is preferred over the modified $f(Q)$ models, whereas the modified models are statistically preferred if the Bayes factor is positive.
 The strength of the preference is given by the Jeffreys criterion, as described by Kass and Raftery \citep{Kass_1995} following the convention often adopted in the cosmology literature \citep{Trotta_2008}.
-According to this, $|\log B_{PB}| <1$=``weak evidence'', $1<|\log B_{PB}| <3$=``substantial evidence'', $3<|\log B_{PB}| <5$=``strong evidence'' and $|\log B_{PB}| > 5$=``very strong evidence''.
+According to this, $|\ln B_{PB}| <1$=``weak evidence'', $1<|\ln B_{PB}| <3$=``substantial evidence'', $3<|\ln B_{PB}| <5$=``strong evidence'', and $|\ln B_{PB}| > 5$=``very strong evidence'' for the model with higher $Z$.
+However, readers are welcome to interpret our Bayesian Evidence differences using a different scale.